-The workshop's topics will include the differences between service dogs versus therapy dogs, what the new fake service dog Hawaii law is and how businesses and the public enforce it.
+The workshop's topics will include the differences between service dogs versus therapy dogs, what the new fake service dog Hawaii law is and the impact it can have on businesses, and what it means for those who abuse ADA access laws for service dogs.
 There will also be a demonstration on what service dogs can do and a Q&A from the audience.
 Numerous working teams and puppy raisers will be at the mall, handing out information on service dogs and the laws.

 “With the passage of the new fake service dog law, this is a good opportunity to educate the public and businesses about the law and learn how real and certified service dogs can perform tasks for their owners with disabilities,” said Jim Kennedy, Hawaii Fi-Do executive director.